cristianbuse/VBA-FastDictionary/Implementation.md

 #### NewEnum stack fix

 The [For Each](https://stackoverflow.com/questions/63848617/bug-with-for-each-enumeration-on-x64-custom-classes) bug usually leads to a crash.
 [Previous solution](https://github.com/cristianbuse/VBA-FastDictionary/blob/4b93590de56cec7e92bc1f741ee068d1e87e9527/src/Dictionary.cls#L1494-L1542) was simply solving the late-bound calls by artificially increasing stack size for ```NewEnum``` both in the late-bound asm and in the PCode stack pop, just once.
-However, with the additon of [Item (Get) stack fix](#item-get-stack-fix), the solution was upgraded to account for early-bound calls to ```NewEnum``` and so the stack size to be popped is also [dynamically adjusted](https://github.com/cristianbuse/VBA-FastDictionary/blob/b019abe22fe93acd488c642c62509416aceadc75/src/Dictionary.cls#L341-L351) in the exact way as ```Item``` (Get).
+However, with the addition of [Item (Get) stack fix](#item-get-stack-fix), the solution was upgraded to account for early-bound calls to ```NewEnum``` and so the stack size to be popped is also [dynamically adjusted](https://github.com/cristianbuse/VBA-FastDictionary/blob/b019abe22fe93acd488c642c62509416aceadc75/src/Dictionary.cls#L341-L351) in the exact way as ```Item``` (Get).

 The main difference when compared to ```Item``` is that ```NewEnum``` did not have an argument and so, a dummy one was added: ```Optional ByVal dummyRegisterR8 As Long```.
 This does not affect functionality while providing the much needed ```MOV QWORD PTR [R12+00000010],R8``` instruction which allows us to save 3 bytes by rewriting to ```MOV QWORD PTR [R12+10],R8``` i.e. use a BYTE offset instead of a DWORD.
 Without this workaround, we would need to allocate separate memory space with code-execution privileges, in order to achieve the desired result.